Jose Calugas: Surrender of Bataan and the death march

 Arguably, the Battle of Bataan represented the most intense phase of Imperial Japan's invasion of the Philippines during World War II.
 During the final stage of the Battle of Bataan and after repeated assaults and artillery fire by Japanese forces, the communications and defenses of the allies on Bataan peninsula had been almost completely destroyed.
 On the last two days, the entire Allied defense collapsed, clogging all roads with refugees and fleeing troops.
-By April 8, the senior U.S. commander on Bataan, Major General Edward "Ned" P. King, Jr., recognized the futility of further resistance, and explored proposals for capitulation.
+By April 8, the senior U.S. commander on Bataan, Major General Edward "Ned" P. King, Jr., decided further resistance was futile, and explored proposals for surrender.
 On April 9, 1942, approximately 76,000 Filipino and American troops surrendered to a Japanese army of 54,000 men under Lt.
 General Masaharu Homma.
 This was the single largest surrender of one of its military forces in American history.

 After the surrender, Calugas and the other prisoners marched from Mariveles to Camp O'Donnell, a prison camp in the province of Tarlac.
 The Japanese, having expected the fighting to continue, anticipated about 25,000 prisoners of war and were inadequately prepared or unwilling to transport a group of prisoners three times the size.
 The majority of the prisoners of war were immediately relieved of their belongings and endured a 61-mile (98 km) march in deep dust, over vehicle-broken macadam roads, and crammed into rail cars for the portion of the journey from San Fernando to Capas.
 En route, over 21,000 men and women died from disease, starvation, dehydration, heat prostration, untreated wounds, and wanton execution.
 The deaths of Filipinos to Americans was disproportionately high: approximately 5,000–10,000 Filipino and 600–650 American prisoners of war died on the Bataan Death March.
 Calugas remained a prisoner at Camp O'Donnell until January 1943, when he was released to work for the Japanese.

 Post POW release

 His release placed him as a laborer in a Japanese rice mill, and while assigned there he secretly joined a guerrilla unit, #227 Old Bronco.
 As an officer of the guerrilla unit, he participated in the attack on the Japanese garrison at Karangalan.
 His unit fought in the continued campaign against the Japanese, which eventually led to the liberation of the Philippines.

 After the liberation of the Philippines in 1945, he finally received the Medal of Honor for which he had been approved at the beginning of the war.
-The Medal was presented to him by General of the Army General George Marshall.
+The medal was presented to him by General of the Army George Marshall.
 Calugas subsequently accepted a direct commission in the United States Army, and was later assigned to the 44th Infantry Regiment, which was assigned with the occupation of Okinawa.
 After the unit was disbanded in 1947, he was assigned to the Ryuku Command, on the Ryukyu Islands in the South China Sea, where he remained until 1953.
 He was later assigned to Fort Lewis, Washington.